Liquefied Petroleum Gas: LPG – What is LPG?

 What are Natural Gas Liquids – NGLs?

-Raw natural gas, as it comes out of the ground, contains a number of gases and compounds, as well as impurities.
+Raw natural gas, as it comes out of the ground, contains a number of fuel gases and compounds, as well as impurities.

 However, it is predominantly methane (CH4) gas, which is more commonly known as natural gas.